How to lower your mortgage payment: 9 Strategies for 2023

 Speak with your loan provider before you get too far behind on your monthly payments.
 Mortgage lenders are more likely to work with borrowers who are still making on-time payments.
 Your provider may be able to enroll you in a mortgage modification or forbearance program.

 As a rule of thumb, refinancing is worth the expense when it will ultimately save you money over the longer term, help you build equity, or own your home sooner.
-It can take a few years to break even on the closing costs, so a refi may not be optimal for those who plan on selling their homes soon.
+It might take a few years to offset the closing costs, making it less suitable for those planning to sell their homes soon, but for others, refinancing is a viable strategy in understanding how to lower your mortgage payment.

-Nationwide, average refinance rates are higher than the low rates available back in 2020 and 2021.
-But some homeowners may still benefit from a mortgage refinance.
+With the recent gradual decline in rates, some homeowners may benefit from a mortgage refinance.
 “I advise that you talk to a qualified mortgage planner or loan officer who can provide you with a mortgage plan that best meets your needs,” Laffey recommends.

 Even if you’re not sure whether a refinance will work for you, it’s worth talking to a mortgage lender about your options.